metaversemultiverse/mmccg/README.md

 [This document](https://github.com/desktop/desktop/blob/development/docs/process/what-is-desktop.md) describes the focus of GitHub Desktop and who the product is most useful for.

-## I have a problem with GitHub Desktop
+## I have a problem with GitHub Desktop.
+Hmm..

 Note: The [GitHub Desktop Code of Conduct](https://github.com/desktop/desktop/blob/development/CODE_OF_CONDUCT.md) applies in all interactions relating to the GitHub Desktop project.